ahmetaa/poppy/README.md

 #  Algorithms for Dart

+## Trie
+Trie implementation for Dart.
+Tries are good for:
+Finding objects with keys that has a given prefix string (or a prefix array)
+Find objects that's key is a prefix of a given string.
+This implementation is copied from mdakin's TrieDart library.

+### Usage example:

+	import 'package:poppy/trie.dart';
+	...
+	var words = ["ab", "aba", "abanoz", "abartmak", "acı", "baba", "baca"];
+	Trie<String> trie = new SimpleTrie();
+	for(var str in words) {
+	  trie[str]= str; // we put the key as the value. could be something else }
+	print(trie.getValuesWithPrefix("aba"));

 ## Minimal Perfect Hash (Mphf)

 *Mphf* class in *lib/mphf.dart* is a Minimal Perfect Hash Function (MPHF) implementation.